xtGitCode/eSentral-eBook-Extractor/MPOB Price/MPOB Price Scrape.md

 - change directory to folder where program is stored
 - run "python main.py"
 - to specify year start and end input "python main.py 2020 2022" (this will scrape from year 2020 to 2022)
-- to specify year start "python main.oy 2015" (this will scrape from year 2015 to the latest year)
+- to specify year start "python main.py 2015" (this will scrape from year 2015 to the latest year)
-- find xlsx file stored in folder 'data', different files for each years
+- find csv file stored in folder 'data', different files for each years